prodzpod/RecoveredAndReformed/README.md

 * **Anreol** for [Released from the Void](https://thunderstore.io/package/Anreol/ReleasedFromTheVoid), where the name for Iota Construct came from.
 If you want a different flavor of Iota Construct / Assassin that is more closer to how it was intended, check it out.

 ## Changelog
+- 1.0.3: Removed Bell Tower (now Brass Monolith) settings, as it was reworked back in
 - 1.0.2: Special boss elites, awu/direseeker tweaks
 - 1.0.1: Gup family, Lemurian family, Parent family tweaks, family event chance config
 - 1.0.0: Initial Release